 As you can see in the picture, the phone came in a very attractive cubic box.
 Those folks learnt a couple lessons from Cupertino.
 A MicroSD card was enclosed in the FEDEX bag, a nice touch that spared me a walk to the store.
 Phone came loaded with Firefox OS 1.0, which is stable and fully functional (except for GPS).

 I experimented with images of Firefox v1.1 and v1.2, each one has its share of bugs.
 I had problems pushing my app in v1.2 image, so I settled with v1.1.
 It shows "Emergency Calls Only" instead of the telecom name, but voice calls and SMS just work, and a config tweak fixed GPS.
-I even wrote a simple app to show raw geolocation data, since no app in Firefox Marketplace seems to do that.

 The only development tool for the platform is the Firefox OS Simulator, that is a Firefox add-on.
 It contains a surprisingly good simulator as well as a 'Push' option to install the app on the phone.
 Development itself is carried out outside Simulator, using your favorite tools (*cough* vi *cough*) and initial testing can be made in any browser, since Firefox OS is an HTML5-based platform.